8 Facebook Giveaway Rules You Can’t Ignore in 2026 (What’s Actually Allowed)

 If you’re a WordPress website owner, the easiest way to run a Facebook contest is with RafflePress.

 Its WordPress giveaway plugin has everything you need to make your contest viral.
-With several premade giveaway templates and an easy drag-and-drop builder, you can spin up contests in just a few minutes.
+With many premade giveaway templates and an easy drag-and-drop builder, you can spin up contests in just a few minutes.

 Publishing your giveaway is easy; use our WordPress giveaway block to embed our contest widget in any post or page.
 Or, you can create a standalone giveaway landing page to remove distractions and boost entries.